 An assessment is a discussion between an adult who may need support and an Adult Social Care employee, usually a social worker or social care assessment officer.
 This discussion can take place face to face, or over the phone.
-You can also choose to complete a supported self-assessment.
-There is more information on this option below.

 Request an assessment by email: firstname.lastname@example.org